 Determining candidate’s potential for the long run

-Résumés and technical assessments help you figure out a candidate’s competence for the role offered.
+Résumés and coding assessments help you figure out a candidate’s competence for the role offered.
 But can they really help you focus on hidden human elements and dig deeper?
 So, even if a candidate’s resume doesn’t appear to be relevant, he or she still might have incredible soft skills, leadership experience, or other valuable skills your organization might unknowingly miss out on.